UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 fairly nuanced, and a careful treatment would require a lot more detail and mathematics than we will cover in this textbook.
 For the present purposes, it will suffice to rebalance the data by *oversampling* the rare class.
-In other words, we will replicate rare observations multiple times in our data set to give them more voting power in the $K$-nearest neighbor algorithm.
+In other words, we will replicate rare observations multiple times in our data set to give them more voting power in the K-nearest neighbors algorithm.
 In order to do this, we will first separate the classes out into their own data frames by filtering.
 Then, we will
 use the `sample` method on the rare class data frame to increase the number of `Malignant` observations to be the same as the number